schlatterbeck/OOoPy/README.rst

 .. _`Sourceforge main page`: http://sourceforge.net/projects/ooopy/

-You need at least version 2.3 of python.
+You need at least version 2.7 of python.
+Now also tested with 3.5, will probably work with later versions, too.

-For using OOoPy with Python versions below 2.5, you need to download and install the
+For documentation about the OOo XML file format, see the book by
-`ElementTree Library`_ by Fredrik Lundh.
-For documentation about the OOo XML file format, see the book by J. David Eisenberg called `OASIS OpenDocument Essentials`_ which is under the Gnu Free Documentation License and is also available `in print`_.
+J. David Eisenberg called `OASIS OpenDocument Essentials`_ which is under the Gnu Free Documentation License and is also available `in print`_.
 For a reference document you may want to check out the `XML File Format Specification`_ (PDF) by OpenOffice.org.

 A german page for OOoPy exists at `runtux.com`_